boson-samples/telegram-image-analysis/README.md

-# Telegram Image Anaylysis with OpenShift Serverless Functions
+# Telegram Image Analysis with OpenShift Serverless Functions

 In this demo, you will learn how Serverless Functions can be used to do facial recognition in the Telegram chat.